 One electric and five non-electric blasting caps were found in the Aryan Republican Army robbers' Ohio hideout in January 1996, along with mercury switches, a duffel bag and two items described as a "Christmas package," FBI records show.
-Rather than analyze the caps as evidence, the FBI allowed firefighters to destroy them at the scene.
+The FBI allowed firefighters to destroy the caps at the scene.

 The destruction "in itself was in total violation of the FBI's regulations and the rules of evidence," Defenbaugh said.
-"If there was Christmas wrapping paper, that should really have been a key to people.
-That should have keyed interest, and caused them to be compared by the laboratory to see if these were from McVeigh."
+"If there was Christmas wrapping paper, that should really have been a key to people ... and caused them to be compared by the laboratory to see if these were from McVeigh."

-The FBI took photos of the caps, but refused repeated requests from AP to release them.
+The FBI took photos of the caps and kept the driver's license but refused repeated requests from AP to release them.

-Defenbaugh said he also was concerned his investigation was never told the bank robbers had an Arkansas drivers' license in the name of Robert Miller, the alias name used by Arkansas gun dealer Roger Moore.
+Defenbaugh said he also was concerned his investigation was never told the bank robbers had an Arkansas driver's license in the name of Robert Miller, the alias name used by Arkansas gun dealer Roger Moore.